Spiritual Warfare: Satan's Schemes #7 (Bad Theology)

 Calvinists use this verse to "prove" that God chooses who gets saved.
 I mean, it sounds pretty straightforward, doesn't it: "God chose you to be saved".

-But what most of us don't realize is that this "salvation" - according to Strong’s Exhaustive Concordance of the Bible - isn’t even about eternal soul salvation, about heaven and hell.
+But what most of us don't realize is that this "salvation" - according to Strong’s Exhaustive Concordance of the Bible with Vine's Expository Dictionary - isn’t even about eternal soul salvation, about heaven and hell.
 Like the verses in the point above, it’s about God's promise to save true believers from the wrath He will pour out on the ungodly at the end of this age.

 And I think there's another meaning, too, which has to do with God choosing to switch the method of salvation at that time, in that first-century generation.
 At that time, He shifted from salvation through the Law (devotion to God as evidenced in their obedience to the Law) to salvation through faith in Jesus and the work of the Holy Spirit.
 I think 2 Thess.
 2:13 reflects that too.